drashevsky/SimulatedCPU/README.md

 ## Programming Instructions

 Finally, we get to the programming reference.
 You need technical knowledge for this section.
 It is taken from the reference.
-In the ROM, data is stored in filt.
-Filt uses a hex number which corresponds to a 30-bit wavelength in the CTYPE:
+In the ROM, data is stored in filt (a light filter element).
+Filt uses a hex number which corresponds to a 30-bit wavelength in the CTYPE, adapted from storing colors to encoding instructions/data:

 _Instruction Bitfield_: